tevaughan/region-fill-dirichlet/README.md

 ### Interpolation

-After the problem is solved, the edges and interior of each full superpixel in region to be filled must be filled with the values obtained by linearly interpolation the corner-values, which were solved for.
+After the problem is solved, the edges and interior of each full superpixel in the region to be filled must be filled with the values obtained by linearly interpolating the corner-values, which were solved for.

 ## Old Design Under Namespace `regfill`